ankur-india/FontCompare/README.md

 A) Installation
     1. Change into the folder containing the source.
+    2. As this is a fontforge utility so to be able to use it you need to install the fontforge bindings for python onto your system.

+		Run the required command on the terminal as given below

+		For Debian based Linux distros:

+			sudo apt-get install python-fontforge

+		For Redhat based Linux distros:

+			yum install fontforge-python

     2. Run "sudo python setup.py install" from the shell prompt, supply the password if prompted for.

 B) Running
     From the shell prompt, type in "./fontcompare" and you would be able to run and use the application.